Skip to content

 Overall Architecture

-A systematic PTQ configuration sweep is conducted on the Qwen3 series (0.6B–14B) and Llama-3 series, covering bit-widths of 3/4/8, group sizes of 32/64/128/1024, and calibration set sizes of 8/32/128/1024, yielding 293 configurations in total.
-GPTQ is adopted as the unified quantization method.
-After evaluation on 14 benchmarks, OLS regression is applied to fit the log-transformed power law.
+A systematic PTQ configuration scan was performed on the Qwen3 series (0.6B-14B) and Llama-3 series.
+Configurations included bit-widths (3/4/8), group sizes (32/64/128/1024), and calibration set sizes (8/32/128/1024), totaling 293 configurations.
+GPTQ was used as the unified quantization method.
+After evaluation on 14 benchmarks, OLS regression was used to fit the log-transformed power laws.

 Key Designs